Did you know?

 Prevent bats from entering living quarters or occupied spaces in homes, churches, schools, and other similar areas where they might come in contact with people and pets.

-If you think your pet has been bitten by a bat, contact a veterinarian or your health department for assistance immediately and have the bat tested for rabies.
-Remember to keep vaccinations current for cats, dogs, and other animals.
+If you think your pet has been bitten by a bat, contact your veterinarian immediately and have the bat tested for rabies.
+Keep vaccinations current for cats, dogs, and other animals.